briceholland/briceholland/README.md

-I'm **Brice** — a Staff CRE focused on premium customer experience and technical excellence within [Customer Reliability Engineering](https://github.com/premium-support).
+I'm **Brice** — a father, Hubber, experienced entreprenuer, and IT guru.
+I'm currently focused on premium customer experience and technical excellence within the [Customer Reliability Engineering](https://github.com/premium-support) team at GitHub.
 My journey started with stick figure animations and ActionScript, and evolved into system administration, scripting, and full-stack development.

 ---